All Episodes

 I actually don't think it was a satisfactory explanation.

-Because even if you had this infinite series of expansion and uh contraction, you still need to explain why they're what sparked the um the big bang.
+Because even if you had this infinite series of expansion and contraction, you still need to explain what sparked the Big Bang.

-I think this goes back to to Newton, right?
+I think this goes back to Newton, right?

-That you can't have um you can't have any effect uh that doesn't have a prior cause.
+That you can't have any effect that doesn't have a prior cause.

 This is part of the principle of causality.

-In the 1990s, the scientists realized that the universe was expanding at an accelerating rate, yes, uh, so great that actually the idea that it was going to implode in and of itself, um uh that that gravitational force wasn't sufficient.
+In the 1990s, the scientists realized that the universe was expanding at an accelerating rate so great that actually the idea that it was going to implode in and of itself that gravitational force wasn't sufficient.

-So it was it's not an infinite series of expansion and retraction, it's a one-off from nothing, the big bang, all the matter, all the energy, all the time, space in the universe, just emerged out of nothing.
+From nothing, the Big Bang, all the matter, all the energy, all the time, space in the universe just emerged out of nothing.

 That's what the scientists want us to believe.

-Um and with the collapse of the big crunch theory, they really do need to come up with um either an explanation for that, which they can't do, because it breaks the principle of causality, or they need to read your book and be far more um showing more far more integrity about what they don't know and accept the need for something outside of the system to have it having created the system in the first place.
+And with the collapse of the Big Crunch theory, they really do need to come up with either an explanation for that, which they can't do because it breaks the principle of causality, or they need to read your book and be far more show far more integrity about what they don't know and accept the need for something outside of the system to have it having created the system in the first place.

 Olivier.